Cloudoki/slack-poke-sniffer/README.md

 # slack-poke-sniffer
-Sniff poke messages from slack and buzzzzzzz
+Sniff poke messages from slack and buzzzzzzz to Arduino via Johnny 5 :)